 Taste fresh seafood at the new Toyosu Market

-The Tsukiji fish market on October 6, 2018, and moved to a new site called Toyosu Market.
+The Tsukiji fish market closed on October 6, 2018, and moved to a new site called Toyosu Market.
 Visit the market to enjoy amazing street food and some of the best seafood on the planet.
 To me, the famed Toyosu Market is Tokyo's seafood nirvana.

 Meet the new Toyosu Market near Shijo-Mae Station, (take the Yurikamome Line), in Tokyo’s Koto Ward.

 The new market is almost twice the size of the old Tsukiji.
 Two large buildings are used for selling wholesale seafood and one for fruit and vegetables.